Lenten Books

 Features include:

 This handy, pocket-size companion will help you and your family meditate on the sufferings of our Lord more often and be more willing to unite your struggles with His for the salvation of souls.
-A Pocket Guide to the Stations of the Cross is an ideal gift for classes and all the children in your life.
+A Pocket Guide to the Stations of the Cross is an ideal gift for first communion and confirmation classes and all the children in your life.

 This Lenten devotional features an overview of Lent, providing background and insights on the three disciplines of prayer, fasting and almsgiving, along with examples of each.